saisathvik1/OSCP-Cheatsheet/README.md

 **Prepared as part of my OSCP Preparation.**

-Successfully passed the OSCP exam on May 20, 2024.
+- Successfully passed the OSCP exam on May 20, 2024.
 Verify my achievement [here](https://www.credential.net/666b9a86-017d-48fa-894a-5c39ef1d7b7b).
+- Feel free to open a pull request if you have any corrections, improvements, or new additions!

-You can access my cheatsheet from here https://s4thv1k.com/posts/oscp-cheatsheet/ as well!
+- You can access my cheatsheet from here: https://s4thv1k.com/posts/oscp-cheatsheet/ as well!

 # General

 <aside>
-💡 For Finding all important files in Windows:(CTF Style)
+💡 For Finding all important files in Windows (CTF Style)

 `cd c:\Users` then
 `tree /F`